 In order to recognize achievement and to increase interest in mathematics, the Redwood Empire Mathematics Tournament is held every spring on the campus of Humboldt State University.
 The Tournament was founded in 1960 by Dr. James E. Householder.
-The fifty-sixth annual event will be held on March 7, 2015.
+The fifty-ninth annual event was held on April 7th, 2018.

 Junior and senior high schools are invited to select participants from the seventh through twelfth grades.
 The selection of participants from each school is based on criteria determined by that school.